abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 In this tutorial series, you will build an application that is used to manage a list of books & their authors. **Angular** will be used as the UI framework and **MongoDB** will be used as the database provider.

-This is the first part of the ASP.NET Core MVC tutorial series.
+This is the first part of the Angular tutorial series.
 See all parts:

 - **Part I: Create the project and a book list page (this tutorial)**
 - [Part II: Create, Update and Delete books](Part-II.md)

-You can access to the **source code** of the application from the GitHub repository (TOD: link).
+You can access to the **source code** of the application from the [GitHub repository](https://github.com/abpframework/abp/tree/dev/samples/BookStore-Angular-MongoDb).

 ### Creating the Project